Message for our friends and clients More Information

 - Page Load Time - The more coding a website page has, often means the longer the page will take to load.
 Quick loading pages receive better ranking.
 Check yours here at Google.

 - Search Indexing - The less code a search engine has to crawl, the easier it is for it to index the important content, keywords, and related phrases within the page.

-When competing for top ranking in search results, factors such as low-keyword density, and extraneous code can mean the difference between getting first page ranking, or page two or three!
+When competing for top ranking in search results, factors such as low-keyword density, and extraneous code can mean the difference between getting first page ranking, or page two, three, or even ten!